XPipe LogoXPipe Documentation

 Introduction

 XPipe supports connecting to your systems that are added to your tailnet in Tailscale.
 For that it uses the tailscale commandline tool.
-Searching for available connections on a system should make tailscale connections show up if the tailscale tool is added to the PATH on that system.
+Searching for available connections on the local system should make tailscale connections show up if the tailscale tool is added to the PATH on that system.
 If you have not installed the tailscale tool, you can find installation instructions here.

 Tailnets and accounts